 Your best friend tells you in March that they are going into acting.
 You congratulate them, wish them luck, and move on with your life.
 But suddenly it’s December, and you have no idea what to get that one friend, what the best gifts for actors are.
-You want to get something practical, a gift that will show you recognize and appreciate their career path but not something that your friend will throw out the next day.
+You want to get something practical, a gift that will show you recognize and appreciate their career path but not something that your friend will throw away the next day.
 As a headshot photographer in Los Angeles, I have had my fair share of experience with actors and am here to share my tips with you.

 1. Gift Cards and Certificates